Inlays & Onlays

 How are inlays and onlays applied?

 Two appointments are required for the completion of inlays and onlays.
-Your first visit consists of Dr. Kraft removing the broken or decaying area of the tooth, after the tooth is prepared, an impression is taken of the tooth to be sent to a dental lab to be fabricated by an expert ceramist.
+Your first visit consists of Dr. Colaruotolo removing the broken or decaying area of the tooth, after the tooth is prepared, an impression is taken of the tooth to be sent to a dental lab to be fabricated by an expert ceramist.
 A temporary will be place until the next appointment.
-Your second visit, Dr. Kraft will ensure the fit of the inlay or onlay, if the fit is satisfactory, it is bonded to the tooth with a strong resin and polished to a smooth finish.
+Your second visit, Dr. Colaruotolo will ensure the fit of the inlay or onlay, if the fit is satisfactory, it is bonded to the tooth with a strong resin and polished to a smooth finish.

 Considerations for Inlays and Onlays